-Essex Street Cheese Company is dedicated to providing impeccable wheels of classic European cheeses to the United States.
-Among their collection is a young Comte made by a dairy cooperative nestled in the Jura Mountains in Eastern France.
-These massive rounds of cheese (weighing in at approximately ninety pounds) start off as curds the size of hazelnuts which are cooked and then pressed, creating Comte's characteristically firm texture.
-The wheels are then salted periodically in the following weeks before being transferred to the cavernous forts of Saint Antoine where they are aged for over a year under the care of a master affineur (cheese ager).
+Based in New York, the Essex Street Cheese Company is dedicated to sourcing impeccable wheels of classic European cheeses and bringing them to the United States.
+In addition to Manchego, Parmigiano and a handful of Goudas, Essex sources Comté aged at the Fort St. Antoine in France's Jura Mountains.
+These massive rounds of cheese (weighing in at approximately 80 pounds) are made from the raw milk of Montbeliard cows, according to AOC regulations.
+They start off as curds the size of hazelnuts which are cooked and then pressed, creating Comté's characteristically firm texture.
+The wheels are then salted periodically in the following weeks before being transferred to the cavernous aging facility where they are aged under the care of a master affineur.

-Made entirely with raw milk from Montbeliarde cows, this Comte is profoundly rich with an intoxicatingly long finish.
-The color of the paste fluctuates with the seasons, varying from a brilliant ivory to a deep yellow, yet remains toothsome and dense regardless of the time of year.
-The thin, beige rind traps a bevy of flavors inside the wheel; often lively notes that hint at perfectly baked potatoes, roasted hazelnuts, pools of melted butter and the occasional burst of green onions and sweet cream.
+This Comté, typically aged just over a year, is profoundly rich with an intoxicatingly long finish.
+The color of the paste fluctuates with the seasons, varying from a brilliant ivory to a deep yellow, yet its texture remains toothsome and dense regardless of the time of year.
+Its flavors range from baked, buttered potatoes to roasted hazelnuts to the occasional burst of green onions and sweet cream.

 Farm / Company: Essex Street Cheese Co.

 Cheesemaker: Traditional Coop

 Milk Treatment: Raw